“Killer Pinots from high-quality fruit” is the goal at Russian River winery specializing in single-vineyard wines.

 Buoyed by the encouragement of winemakers soon to become their peers, the duo set out in 2007 to establish a brand whose name joins its founders’ middle ones.
 As a winery with no vineyards of its own, Joseph Jewell, which specializes in single-vineyard Russian River Valley Pinot Noirs, relies on strong relationships with premier growers, among them the owners of Hallberg Ranch, Bucher, and Starscape.
 The small operation also produces wines from Humboldt County, where Manspeaker was born.
 With fewer than two hundred acres of vineyards in the entire county, the wines qualify as California rarities.

-Although Joseph Jewell has in recent years made Chardonnay, Vermentino, skin-fermented Pinot Gris, a rosé of Pinot Noir, Zinfandel, and Syrah, the Russian River Valley Pinots, most crafted in small lots, are the stars.
-Hosts, sometimes including one of the winemakers, pour them at a modest storefront tasting room along laid-back Forestville’s short main drag.
-Two good tasting options – on hiatus as of mid-July 2020 because of Covid-19 restrictions – are one showcasing the appellation wines and another featuring the single-vineyard wines.
-For a more in-depth experience, guests can schedule tours of Starscape Vineyard, with lunch included.
-Starscape is also the tasting stop on the ultimate tour (also on hiatus for the foreseeable future): a helicopter ride over the winery’s main Russian River vineyards.
-In the air or on the ground, the Joseph Jewell story—best conveyed by the wines themselves—revolves around a passion for producing what Manspeaker hopes guests will agree are “killer Pinots from high-quality fruit.”
+Although Joseph Jewell has in recent years made Chardonnay, Vermentino, skin-fermented Pinot Gris, a rosé of Pinot Noir, Zinfandel, and Syrah, the Russian River Valley and Humboldt County Pinots, most crafted in small lots, are the stars.
+Hosts, sometimes Manspeaker himself, usually pour them at a modest storefront tasting room along laid-back Forestville’s short main drag.
+The tasting room is closed until late-spring 2021, but from Thursday through Saturday guests can schedule a tasting and tour at Starscape Vineyard, with or without a picnic lunch.
+At the tasting room or in the vineyard, the Joseph Jewell story—best conveyed by the wines themselves—revolves around a passion for producing what Manspeaker hopes guests will agree are “killer Pinots from high-quality fruit.”

 Location: 12 miles west of Santa Rosa and 13 miles south of Healdsburg.

-Appellations: Dry Creek Valley, Humboldt County, Russian River Valley.
+Appellations: Dry Creek Valley, Humboldt County, Russian River Valley, Sonoma Coast.

 The Wines: Chardonnay, Vermentino, skin-fermented Pinot Gris, rosé of Pinot Noir, Pinot Noir, Zinfandel, Syrah.